PhalenH/work-day-scheduler/README.md

 ## Finished Product

-Here is a screenshot and link to the finished code quiz:
+Here is a screenshot and link to the finished work day scheduler:
 [Link to webpage](https://phalenh.github.io/work-day-scheduler/index.html)

 ![Code quiz page with 5 questions about JavaScript](./assets/work-day-scheduler.png)